Traben-0/Entity_Texture_Features/readMeAssets/SKINS.md

 - to Select 1 frame you must use exactly the Pink pixel #1 from the Color Guide, for 2 frames use the Light Blue #2 instead
-- Once this is done you can now add blinking textures to your skin, make a copy of the front of your face and put it in the purple box with a #1 make this face have it's eyes completely closed
+- Once this is done you can now add blinking textures to your skin, make a copy of the front of your face and put it in the purple box with a #1 make this face have its eyes completely closed
-- Repeat with the extra head layer for your face and put that in the purple box with #3, just incase you have popout eyes
+- Repeat with the extra head layer for your face and put that in the purple box with #3, just in case you have pop-out eyes
 - if you have selected a 2 frame blink repeat this process with purple boxes #2 & #4 except this time make the eyes half closed
   ![transparent](modskins/chicken.png)![transparent](modskins/slime.png)
 - You can see this in the Chicken & Slime Tuxedo skins